sam81/pychoacoustics/pychoacoustics/doc/psychophysics.rst

 therefore have :math:`n` intervals and :math:`n-1` alternatives are also supported (see [GrimaultEtAl2002]_ for an example of such tasks)

-Adaptive Interleaved
+Transformed Up-Down Interleaved
 ^^^^^^^^^^^^^^^^^^^^

-This paradigm implements the interleaved adaptive procedure described by [Jesteadt1980]_ .
+This paradigm implements the interleaved transformed up-down procedure described by [Jesteadt1980]_ .

-Weighted Up/Down
+Weighted Up-Down
 ^^^^^^^^^^^^^^^^

-This paradigm implements the weighted up/down adaptive procedure described by [Kaernbach1991]_.
+This paradigm implements the weighted up-down adaptive procedure described by [Kaernbach1991]_.

-Weighted Up/Down Interleaved
+Weighted Up-Down Interleaved
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This paradigm combines the interleaved adaptive procedure described by [Jesteadt1980]_ with the weighted up/down method described by [Kaernbach1991]_.
+This paradigm combines the interleaved procedure described by [Jesteadt1980]_ with the weighted up-down method described by [Kaernbach1991]_.

 Constant m-Intervals n-Alternatives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^